The Bazaar Voice

 Why it works

-In fact, the beauty brand relies more on customer-submitted imagery than it does on models and product shots.
-It even attributes 90% of its revenue to its fans, who eagerly take to social media to post photos of themselves using and wearing Glossier products.
+The beauty brand relies more on customer-submitted imagery than it does on models and product shots.
+Users eagerly take to social media to post photos of themselves using and wearing Glossier products.

 user-generated content examples